makhlaghi001/Fintech-and-Real-Estate/README.md

 ### Who are the founders of the company?

-The primary finders are Ryan Williams (CEO and cofounder), as well as the Kushner brothers, Jarrod and Joshua Kushner.
+The primary founders are Ryan Williams (CEO and cofounder), as well as the Kushner brothers, Jarrod and Joshua Kushner.

 ### How did the idea for the company (or project) come about?
 <br>